adrianmhood/adrianmhood/README.md

 *Connect*

 I'm open to work on new solar tech!
-Reach out if you have an interesting project you're working on.
+Reach out if you have a cool project you're working on.

 <!--
 **adrianmhood/adrianmhood** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.